jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Abstract Symbol

 <

-But another odd thing it that even though something is a call, you don’t always notate it, so the square won’t seem to have a line… This may be a subject for Abstract Symbol.
+But another odd thing it that even though something is a call, you don’t always notate it, so the square won’t seem to have a line...
+This may be a subject for Abstract Symbol.
 \>

 Symbol can be used to describe a system in full, so to program a system.
 You can also use symbol to describe the rought outline of a system: abstract Symbol code. *This* is also used in programming in order to simplify the view on the system.
 However, abstract Symbol can also be used for diagrams in documents describing technical designs.

 - Assumptions and in the middle latingen

 Assumptions about access controllers, for instance: